-There’s lots happening in the garden right now, but I have to say the #1 harbingers of spring are my giant Flowering Quince shrubs.
+It’s almost spring and there’s lots happening in the garden right now, but I have to say the flowering quince and pipevine swallowtails are stealing the show!

 There’s nothing subtle about these flowers, ushering in spring loud and clear, shouting to the world that spring is here!

 Bright orangey-red blooms cover the bare, gray tangle of branches and last for up to 8 weeks in my garden (sometimes longer!)

 As I’ve mentioned in previous posts, I could count on one hand the plants worth keeping when I moved here three years ago.
 But the flowering quince was definitely one of them.
 Well, to be more precise – five of them, as there are five giant shrubs at the very bottom of my front garden.